Most Effective Products

 Patch Pro in hose end sprayer

 To determine how much Patch Pro you need, you will need to calculate the square footage of the target area.
-To do this, you will need to measure and multiply the length of your lawn times the width (length x width = square footage).
+To do this, you will need to measure the treatment area's length and width in feet, then multiply (length x width = square footage).

 We recommend mixing Patch Pro in a 20 gallon hose-end sprayer to make large volume treatments to a yard and to provide sufficient enough water for the Patch Pro to reach the root system of your turf.